abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol1-ex2.md

    ```

-1. The above command will take approx. 15 mintues to get you deployment validated and showing you Azure Local cluster on Azure Portal.
+1. The above command will take approx. 45 mintues to get you deployment validated and showing you Azure Local cluster on Azure Portal.

 1. You can navigate to Azure Portal and can see a new Azure Local resource created in your resource group.

 1. Once the validation is completed, run the below command to start the creation of Azure Local.
+This command will take approx. 3 hrs to deploy your cluster.

    ```
    New-AzResourceGroupDeployment -Name 'localcluster-deploy' -ResourceGroupName $env:resourceGroup -TemplateFile $TemplateFile -deploymentMode "Deploy" -TemplateParameterFile $TemplateParameterFile -OutVariable ClusterDeployment -ErrorAction Stop